 The Housing Authority was established by the Glendale City Council in 1975.
-The Housing Authority administers eight affordable housing program funds on behalf of the City, including (1) the Department of Housing and Urban Development (HUD) Housing Assistance Fund (often called "Section 8"), (2) the HUD HOME Grant Fund, (3) the HUD Continuum of Care Grant Fund, (4) the Affordable Housing Trust Fund that receives density bonus, inclusionary and other local affordable housing funds, (5) the state funded BEGIN Affordable Homeownership Fund, (6) the Low and Moderate Income Housing Asset Fund, (7) 2011 TABs Housing Fund, and (8) the Housing Development Impact Fee Fund.
+The Housing Authority administers nine affordable housing program funds on behalf of the City, including (1) the Department of Housing and Urban Development (HUD) Housing Assistance Fund (often called "Section 8"), (2) the HUD HOME Grant Fund, (3) the HUD Continuum of Care Grant Fund, (4) the Affordable Housing Trust Fund that receives density bonus, inclusionary and other local affordable housing funds, (5) the state funded BEGIN Affordable Homeownership Fund, (6) the Low and Moderate Income Housing Asset Fund, (7) 2011 TABs Housing Fund, and (8) the Housing Development Impact Fee Fund, and (9) the Permanent Local Housing Allocation Fund.
 The Housing Authority's mission is to provide decent, safe, and sanitary dwellings for low to moderate income families, to preserve existing affordable housing, and to increase the supply and quality of new affordable housing.
 The Housing Authority's financial data and transactions are included within special revenue funds and capital project fund, and no separate financial report is issued for the Authority.